Eminem: Politics

 During the late 1990s and early 2000s, Eminem criticized prominent political figures from both the Democratic and Republican parties, including President Bill Clinton, First Lady Hillary Clinton, and Second Ladies Tipper Gore and Lynne Cheney, the latter two of whom were vocal opponents of violent and explicit lyrics in popular music.
 Ahead of the 2004 United States presidential election, he released the protest song "Mosh", which criticized then-President George W. Bush, although he did not endorse Democratic nominee John Kerry.
 He later expressed support for Barack Obama in a 2009 interview.

 Eminem returned to overt political expression during the 2016 United States presidential election with the release of "Campaign Speech", a freestyle attacking Republican candidate Donald Trump.
 In 2017, he performed another anti-Trump freestyle, "The Storm", at the BET Hip Hop Awards, in which he supported NFL player Colin Kaepernick and the national anthem protests, and declared that any of his fans who supported Trump were no longer welcome.

-His 2020 song "Darkness" references the 2017 Las Vegas shooting and ends with a call for stricter gun control laws.
+His political beliefs continued with the 2020 song "Darkness", which references the 2017 Las Vegas shooting and ends with a call for stricter gun control laws.
 That same year, he authorized the use of "Lose Yourself" in a campaign video for Joe Biden during the final week of the election.

 Following the U.S. Supreme Court decision that overturned Roe v.
-Wade, Eminem expressed his opposition on social media, writing: "As a father it pisses me off that women have fewer rights 2day than just a few days ago… we r fuckin goin bckwards."
+Wade in 2022, Eminem expressed his opposition on social media, writing: "As a father it pisses me off that women have fewer rights 2day than just a few days ago... we r fuckin goin bckwards."
 He included a link to a Michigan-based pro-choice organization.
 In 2023, Eminem sent a cease and desist letter to Republican presidential candidate Vivek Ramaswamy requesting that he stop performing "Lose Yourself" at campaign events.
 During the 2024 United States presidential election, Eminem publicly endorsed Kamala Harris.
 In October 2024, he appeared at a rally at Huntington Place in Detroit, where he spoke about the importance of voter turnout in Michigan and voiced support for Harris's stance on civil liberties and freedom of expression.

 Faith and beliefs

 Eminem has referenced Christianity in his music.
-On the remix of Kanye West and DJ Khaled's 2022 track "Use This Gospel", he delivers explicitly Christian lyrics, thanking Jesus and rapping about salvation.
+On the remix of Kanye West and DJ Khaled's 2022 track "Use This Gospel", he uses explicitly Christian lyrics, thanking Jesus and rapping about salvation.
 The song topped the Billboard Christian Songs chart, and commentators described his verse as "Jesus‑heavy" and reflecting a faith‑based perspective.